lewis-morris/semverbump/docs/quickstart.rst

       bumpwright init

    Records a ``chore(release): initialise baseline`` commit so later runs know where to start.
-Learn more about this step in :doc:`usage`.
+Learn more about this step in :doc:`usage/index`.

 #.
 Make a change and commit it.